illumos/docs/docs/about/announcement.md

 have two groups, one group is this notion of administrative council, that basically handles non-technical matters.
 So resource management.
 We do have servers, we have mailing lists.
 There is probably matters of evangelism and marketing and all these others things that happen.
-We wanted to seperate the technical from the non-technical.
+We wanted to separate the technical from the non-technical.
 So the people focused on the code, and getting things done, didn't have to be bothered by the day-to-day running of the details.
 Likewise, the people running the day-to-day details don't have to